 Here are some of the major research projects and reports we have been involved with:

-We funded a literature review to inform our thinking around our emerging policy work and as an information resource.
+- We funded a literature review in 2018 to inform our thinking around our emerging policy work and as an information resource.

-With our support ECPAT-UK published new research with Missing People into the extent of the issue of trafficked children going missing from care in November 2016.
+- With our support ECPAT-UK published new research with Missing People into the extent of the issue of trafficked children going missing from care in November 2016.
+An update report Still in Harm’s Way: An update report on trafficked and unaccompanied children going missing from care in the UK was published in December 2018.

 The Centre for Youth Impact is a community of organisations that work together to progress thinking and practice around impact measurement in youth work and services for young people.
 They signpost a range of reading materials that can support organisations in thinking through their impact practice, and they also run some regional networks.